neutron-org/mainnet-assets/upgrades/v4.1.0/README.md

 # Upgrade from Neutron v4.0.1 to v4.1.0

 > ## This is an important security update.
 IT IS CONSENSUS BREAKING UPGRADE!
-Please apply the fix only at height 11298600.
+Please apply the fix only at height TODO_HEIGHT.

 ### Release Details
 * https://github.com/neutron-org/neutron/releases/tag/v4.1.0